natdog400/Python-Personal-Macro/README.md

   - Group Call steps: dropdown picker and save in Sequences and Failsafe; adds `{ call_group: "GroupName" }` step
   - Groups editor: CRUD for groups; per-step header (`find`, `required`, `timeout`, save, reorder/delete); nested actions with same controls as sequences/failsafe; “Add Action” palette
   - Live Preview on all editors (Sequences/Failsafe/Groups) with monitor selection; click‑drag selection draws a box and maps to natural image coordinates
+  - Live Preview on Templates with monitor selection; click‑drag selection and “Save Selection as Template” to capture and register a new template
   - Preview “Size” dropdown (640/800/1024/1280) on all editors; region mapping remains accurate regardless of browser zoom or selected size

 - Partially implemented / known gaps